filippolipparini/ddPCM/README.md

 [![DOI](https://zenodo.org/badge/63929685.svg)](https://zenodo.org/badge/latestdoi/63929685)

-COPYRIGHT (C) 2016 by Filippo Lipparini, Benjamin Stamm, Eric Cancès,
-Yvon Maday, Jean-Philip Piquemal, Louis Lagardère and Benedetta Mennucci.
+COPYRIGHT (C) 2016 by Filippo Lipparini, Benjamin Stamm, Eric Cancès, Yvon Maday, Paolo Gatto, Jean-Philip Piquemal, Louis Lagardère and Benedetta Mennucci.
                           ALL RIGHT RESERVED.

 This code is governed by the LGPL license and abiding by the rules of